 Sigmund Freud, for those of you who don’t know him, was an Austrian born neurologist and physician who ended up being named the father of psychology.

-His views of consciousness were that there are three planes of awareness we operate within: the conscious, the preconscious, and the unconscious.
+He viewed consciousness as three planes of awareness we operate within: the conscious, the preconscious, and the unconscious.

 The Conscious State of Awareness